AWS IoT core and MQTT services: introduction and prerequisites – 1

 alexa-skill-manage-relay

-Get the setup-template.txt file from
+Get the setup-template.txt

 https://github.com/xreef/alexa-skill-manage-relay-nodejs

-and rename in setup.txt.
+and rename in setup.txt

 The file should contain: